berkeley-biosense/indra-server/readme.md

 ## indra collection server

-this server takes post requests with the schema:
+this server takes post requests to the route `/data/` with the schema:

 ```
 {
-  user: 'someString'
-  device: 'someString'
+  type: 'someString'
-  data: {arbitrary: 'object', ... }
+  data: {}
 }
 ```

-and saves these data to couch db.
+it adds to this POST request a field `createdAt` with an ISOString, then (1) publishes the data over a configured Pusher channel (2) saves the data to a couchDB database

 ## development